-TRENTON – Legislation sponsored by Senate Military and Veterans Affairs Committee Chairman Jim Beach that would provide parents of fallen military personnel with identification and discount cards was approved today by a Senate committee.
+TRENTON – Working to honor and respect those who have sacrificed their lives for our country, Senate Military and Veterans Affairs Committee Chairman Jim Beach today announced he will introduce legislation on Monday to provide parents of fallen military personnel with identification and discount cards.

 The symbolism of the gold star began during World War I, when homes and business would hang white flags with a blue star in their window to indicate an active duty member of the military lived or worked there.
 If the person gave their life for their country, the blue star would be replaced with a gold one.

 Currently, county clerks, at their discretion, are able to provide identification cards for municipal and county employees, senior citizens and veterans.